Provenance Graph Kernel: Empirical Evaluation

-\paragraph{Comparison with PNA methods} We also report in \tref{tab:summary} the accuracy differences between the best PK-based methods compared to their PNA counterparts across the six classification tasks.
-It shows that PK-based methods outperform in two tasks (\codeformat{PG-T}: +16\%; \codeformat{PG-D}: +7\%), yield comparable levels of accuracy in another two (\codeformat{MIMIC}, \codeformat{CM-R}), and are less accurate in two (\codeformat{CM-B}, -2.5\%; \codeformat{CM-RS}, -0.4\%).
-However, given the significant penalty in computation cost incurred by PNA methods in calculating network metrics (185--400 times, see \tref{tab:timings}) and the small accuracy improvements (in two tasks out of six tested), PK-based methods prove to be better candidates for analysing provenance graphs.
-Moreover, the PNA method, in some of the tested tasks, employs obscure metrics like the average clustering coefficients predominantly in the trained decision models, making it a challenge to understand why certain classification is decided, even with an interpretable model such as a decision tree classifier.
-In the following section, we show how provenance types used by the proposed provenance kernels can afford us better interpretability with respect to classification tasks compared to the network metrics employed by PNA methods.
+\textbf{Comparison with PNA methods} We also report in \tref{tab:summary} the accuracy differences between the best PK-based methods compared to their PNA counterparts across the six classification tasks.
+It shows that PK-based methods outperform in all tasks with the exception of \codeformat{CM-B} where both groups perform at a similar level of accuracy.
+At the same time, given the significant penalty in computation cost incurred by PNA methods in calculating network metrics (90--266 times, see \tref{tab:timings}), PK-based methods prove to be better candidates for analysing provenance graphs.
+Moreover, the PNA method, in some of the tasks, employs obscure metrics like the average clustering coefficients predominantly in the trained decision models, making it a challenge to understand why certain classification is decided, even with an interpretable model such as a decision tree classifier.
+In the following section, we show how provenance types used by the proposed provenance kernels can afford us better interpretability compared to the network metrics employed by PNA methods.